crosscodr/ansible-role-git/README.md

     git_install_from_source_force_update: false

-If git is already installed at and older version, force a new source build.
+If git is already installed at an older version, force a new source build.
 Only applies if `git_install_from_source` is `true`.

+### Configuration
+Use `git_global_config` to enable git configuration on a users basis.
+There must be one list entry for each user.
+Username is mandatory.

+    git_global_config:
+      - username: jan
+        config:
+          user:
+            name: <name>
+            email: <email>
+          alias:
+            tree: 'log --decorate --pretty=oneline --abbrev-commit --graph'
+            co: 'checkout'
+            s: 'status'
+            sw: 'switch'

 ## Dependencies